 Sardes in Lydia Turkey, Sherden Sea People in Egypt and Sardinia in Italy are the same people.
-Kng Sarduris in Urartu, Eastern Anatolia is related too, as Turuk first migrated to Anatolia from Eastern Turkey.
+King Sarduris in Urartu, Eastern Anatolia is related too, as Turuk first migrated to Western Anatolia from Eastern Turkey before sailing to Italy.

-Turuk in Troy, Lydia and Eastern Turkey and Trsh (Tursa, Tursha) in Egypt and Tursenoi in Greece, Etruscans in Italy are the same people.
+Turuk in Troy, Lydia and Eastern Turkey and Trsh (Tursa, Tursha) in Egypt and Tursenoi in Greece, Tyrrhennian / Etruscans in Italy are the same people.

-Sherden and Teresh were part of the Sea People alliance and were most probably related to each other in Anatolia, Turkey (Troy and Sardes, Lidya).
+Sherden and Teresh were part of the Sea People alliance and were most probably related to each other in Anatolia, Turkey (Troy and Sardes in Lidya).
 This also suggests Anatolia and maybe parts of the Mycenaean Greece were the most probable origin of the Sea Peoples.

 The founders of Sardinian civilization and the name Sardinia can be connected to Sardes, Lydia, Turkey.

-Sardes was most probably Tartes as Sherdan Afroasiatic "şrdnn(m)" was written in Ugaritic / Oghur Turkish as "trtn(m)".
+Sardes was most probably Tartes as Afroasiatic Sherdan "şrdnn(m)" was written in Ugaritic as "trtn(m)".
 Ugaritic was Ugur/Oghur Turkish which evolved into Afroasiatic.

 Comparing şrdnn(m) and trtn(m) we find "t > ş/sh" and "t > d" sound correspondances.

-So if we apply the reverse transformation to Sardes we arrive at Tartes.
+So if we apply the reverse transformation to Sardes we arrive at the original sound: Tartes.
 This is what we find in Iberian peninsula Spain!
-Tartessos and Turudi in Iberian pre-Roman Spain are the same people.
+Tartessos and Turudi in Iberian pre-Roman Spain are the same or closely related people.
 This would explain the existence of the toponym "Iber" both in Caucasia and Spain.
 Basque, Sumerian, Etruscan are related to each other and to Caucasian languages.

 From The Etruscan Domination of the Sea (Thalassocracy) :